seahorn/sea-dsa/README.md

 instance, the node fields `<0,i32**>` and `<8,i32**>` pointed by `%6` and `%15`, respectively are two different cells from the same memory object.
 The field `<8,i32**>` represents the cell at offset 8 in the corresponding memory object and its type is `i32**`.
+Black edges represent points-to relationships between cells.
-Since black edges are between cells, they are labeled with a number that represents the offset in the destination node.
+They are labeled with a number that represents the offset in the destination node.
 Blue edges connect formal parameters of the function with a cell.
 Purple edges connect LLVM pointer variables with cells.
 Nodes can have markers such as `S` (stack allocated memory), `H` (heap allocate memory), `M` (modified memory),